 4. Terminated Employees

-Immediately delete a terminated employee from the online account and wipe the account from their device.
+Immediately delete a terminated employee from the online account and wipe the account from their devices.
 It seems obvious enough, and yet it's easy to overlook this step, especially when employees use their own devices to access company files.

 This includes their phones and other mobile devices too.